 Deleting a space permanently removes the space and all of its contents, including any calendars and questions linked to that space.
-Only someone withspace admin permissions and delete that space.
+Only someone with space admin permissions can delete that space.

-⚠Deleting a space is permanentit does not go to the trash and cannot be undone.
+⚠ Deleting a space is permanent - it does not go to the trash and cannot be undone.